John Campbell, 1st Earl of Breadalbane and Holland: Biography

 Breadalbane had a reputation for double-dealing which led to a lasting belief that he had a direct hand in the Massacre of the Macdonalds of Glen Coe in February 1692.
 In reality he was one of the few men to recognize the political damage the episode caused in the Highlands.
 However, the discovery of his negotiations with the Jacobite chiefs caused his imprisonment in Edinburgh Castle in September, but he was released when it was known that he had been acting with William's knowledge.

+In 1696, Breadalbane became an investor in the Company of Scotland trading to Africa and the Indies, but was slow in meeting the requirements of his subscription.
+He did not meet his cash obligation until March 1699, after news that the Company's first expedition had landed at Darien reached Scotland.

 Breadalbane did not vote for the Union in 1707, but was chosen a representative peer in the parliament of Great Britain of 1713–1715.
 His cooperation with the English government in securing the temporary submission of the Highlands was inspired by no real loyalty or allegiance, and he encouraged the attempted French dissent of 1708, refusing, however, to commit himself to paper.

 On the occasion of the Jacobite rising in 1715 he excused himself on 19 September from obeying the summons to appear at Edinburgh on the ground of his age and infirmity, but nevertheless the next day visited Jacobite camps at Logierait and Perth, his real business being, according to the Master of Sinclair: